It’s logical, really:

 Eventually, that turned into fatigue, isolation, IBS, etc. etc. I didn’t have a total health breakdown, but I felt gross or tired or uncomfortable or terrified or depressed all the time, even when I was distracted by a happy conversation.
 For so long that seemed normal.

 That’s what’s scary – we ooh and aah at big dramatic stories of very sick people who then overcome and write books and win gold medals.
 Meanwhile, we go along in our sub-human experience, tainted with basic stress and relationship issues, as the “normal” waiting-room for people who haven’t figured out how to be happy yet.

 This past year I experienced something that showed me how sub-human that state really is.
 I started to completely release my thinking for moments at a time, and all of my surroundings would pop into HD.
 It startled me at first – I would have total euphoria and relaxation in my body.
 It was this feeling of being carried along in a beautiful story, like nothing really existed.
 Fiction and ‘reality’ began to blur, and before long, everything felt like either a savory moment or total play.

 It’s hard to describe, so I started to paint it.
 Mythology and great stories can give a gateway to that place, so I started to write those too.

 I’m giving you what I’ve found.

-I have moved from the matrix of “normal” anxiety to total peace.
+I have moved from the matrix of “normal” anxiety to peace.
 Euphoria, even.
 I mean, complete contentment.
-I feel all kinds of emotions still, but not anxiety.
-I even feel afraid sometimes, but it’s like weather that passes, it has no power over me anymore.
+I feel all kinds of emotions still – I even feel afraid sometimes, but it’s like weather that passes, it has no power over me anymore.
 I can create now.

 And everything I create for you is a portal to get there.